edyu/wtf-zig-adt/README.md

 ## Switch on Enum

-One of the most convenient construct for an _enum_ is the _switch_ expression.
+One of the most convenient constructs for an _enum_ is the _switch_ expression.
 In **Haskell**, the reason _ADT_ is so useful is the ability to pattern match on the _switch_ expression.
 In fact, **Haskell**, function definition is basically a super-charged switch statement.